COARE – Computing and Archiving Research Environment

 Through the PSciGrid Program, a high-performance computing facility was established in DOST-ASTI.
 This facility is intended to offer computational and data grid services to national, educational and research institutions that require high-speed computing to process the large amount of data that they handle.
 Significantly, among the applications that are run in this facility are on numerical and climate modelling which are being used by PAGASA, Manila Observatory, Ateneo de Manila University, UP-NIGS, UP-IESM, among others.

 A cluster of aggregated computing power that has the capacity to handle and analyze massive amounts of data at high speed.
 Compared to a regular desktop, it can accelerate speed of calculations and can deliver much higher performance.
-Currently, the CoARE HPC is already composed of 3120 cores with 10Gbps network speed and will expand until end of 2017.
+Currently, the COARE HPC's computing power consists of 2,304 logical cores (CPU), 20, 352 cuda cores (GPU), 1, 876 terabytes of storage and with 10Gbps network speed.

 A durable repository is setup to store researchers' environmental and geospatial data.
 The repository can be used to store data, short-term or long term.